 The Japanese fans in attendance were not reserved on this night.
-In his NJPW debut, Big Van Vader ended the winning streak of Antonio Inoki in the most horrible way they could imagine.
+In his NJPW debut, Big Van Vader ended Antonio Inoki’s winning streak in the most horrible way they could imagine.
 They wanted blood, Vader’s blood.

-After their hero’s defeat, a riot broke out in sold-out Sumo Hall.
-NJPW was subsequently banned from the arena.
+After their hero’s resounding defeat, a riot broke out in sold-out Sumo Hall and NJPW was subsequently banned from the venue.
 Here is how it all went down, flaming seat cushion frisbees and all!

 In 1987, New Japan Pro Wrestling was looking to have a new, larger-than-life, practically unbeatable "super wrestling villain” to wreak havoc, dethrone Antonio Inoki, and breathe new life into a promotion that had gone stale.
-Inoki hoped that “Big Van Vader” Leon White could shake things up a little and help them become Japan’s number one promotion once again.
-Vader created a shockwave within the puroresu scene that is still talked about today.
+Inoki hoped that “Big Van Vader” Leon White could shake things up and help them become Japan’s number one promotion once more.
+When Vader surfaced, the monster created a shockwave within the puroresu scene that is still talked about today.

 Big Van Vader – From Baby Bull to Bull Power